Last update: May 2021

 Is gambling stupid?

 The problem with gambling is that it's extremely easy to lose a lot of money, very quickly.
-And if you lose so much that you're unhappy about it, then you've experienced negative entertainment.
-That's the situation you need to avoid at all costs.
-The best way to avoid that is to not gamble at all.
+That's the exact opposite of entertainment, because it's devastating.
+Of course, the best way to avoid that situation is to not gamble at all.
 If you go that route, you might be surprised you're in good company: one-fourth of Vegas visitors don't gamble a penny. (source)

 If you're intent on gambling anyway, then this site will show you how to play smart and minimize your losses.
 Keep reading.